opsabarsec/mkdocs-website-template/docs/index.md

 <div class="text-intro-grid" markdown>

-# Helping you navigate the AI revolution before you get left behind

-Hi!
-I'm Dave, an entrepreneur and educator from the Netherlands.
-I work with technical professionals facing the overwhelming pace of AI innovation and businesses struggling to translate AI hype into competitive advantage.
-Whether you're a developer watching your skills becoming obsolete or a company unsure how to implement AI effectively—the challenge is the same: how to effectively use this technology before your competitors do.
+# Turn AI complexity into your competitive advantage

+### I have 5+ years experience doing just that

+- Are you struggling to keep up with the rapid pace of AI innovation?

+- Do you need help translating AI hype into real business results?

+- Want to implement AI effectively before competitors get ahead?

+- Looking for technical expertise and a clear roadmap for AI solutions?

+- Need someone who understands both technical and business perspectives?

 [Book a free intro call :material-arrow-top-right:](https://www.calendly.com){ .md-button .md-button--primary }